 Waldorf schools offer a developmentally appropriate, experiential approach to education.
 They integrate the arts and academics for children from early childhood through Grade Twelve.
 Waldorf Education℠ aims to inspire life-long learning in all students and to enable them to fully develop their unique capacities.

 Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world-renowned anthroposophist, artist and scientist, Rudolf Steiner (link).
 The principles of Waldorf Education evolve from a profound understanding of human development that address the needs of the growing child.
 These principles inspire and guide teachers, administrators, board members and parents of our community.

-The Waldorf curriculum provides a strong classical education, but does so in a way that nurtures the natural spirit of your child by encouraging the development of the whole child.
-Our Curriculum Overview can be viewed here or you may scroll below to discover curriculum specific to each grade.
+The Waldorf curriculum provides a strong classical education, but does so in a way that nurtures the natural spirit by encouraging the development of the whole child.

 Want to learn more about Trillium Waldorf School?

 For further introduction into Waldorf Education, please read the digital booklet Windows into Waldorf by clicking the image below.